Gilbert Melendez: Ultimate Fighting Championship

 The Strikeforce promotion was dissolved into the UFC by parent company Zuffa on January 12, 2013.
 Melendez received an immediate UFC title shot and made his promotional debut against Benson Henderson on April 20, 2013, at UFC on Fox 7.
 Melendez lost a split decision in a closely contested bout.

 In his second UFC fight, Melendez faced Diego Sanchez on October 19, 2013, at UFC 166.
 He won the fight via unanimous decision.
 The win also earned him his first Fight of the Night award.
 On UFC.com Joe Rogan called the brawl between Melendez and Sanchez the best he's ever seen.

 Melendez was scheduled to face Khabib Nurmagomedov at UFC 170.
 However, the fight was later cancelled due to undisclosed reasons.

 After negotiating with the UFC for his new contract, there was speculation that Melendez may sign with Bellator.
 In the process, Melendez also got an offer from World Series of Fighting.
 He then agreed to sign with Bellator, but the UFC had the right to match their offer.
 Melendez ultimately re-signed with the UFC after he was given the opportunity to serve as a coach on The Ultimate Fighter 20, opposite UFC Lightweight Champion Anthony Pettis, the two would face each other at UFC 181 on December 6, 2014.
 He lost the fight via guillotine choke in the second round.

 Melendez then faced Eddie Alvarez on June 13, 2015, at UFC 188.
 He lost the fight by a close split decision.

 Melendez was tabbed as a short notice replacement to face Al Iaquinta on July 15, 2015, at UFC Fight Night 71, taking the place of Bobby Green.
 However, Melendez was removed from the card on July 6 after it was revealed that he tested positive for performance-enhancing drugs after his previous fight at UFC 188.
 In addition, Melendez was suspended for one year from the date of the bout for violation of the UFC Fighter Conduct Policy.

 Melendez next faced Edson Barboza on July 23, 2016, at UFC on Fox 20.
 Melendez lost the fight by unanimous decision.

 Melendez faced Jeremy Stephens in a featherweight bout on September 9, 2017, at UFC 215.
 He lost the fight via unanimous decision.
 Both participants were awarded Fight of the Night honors for their performance.

 Melendez was scheduled to face Arnold Allen on November 30, 2018, at The Ultimate Fighter 28 Finale.
 However, Melendez pulled out of the fight on November 5 and was replaced by Rick Glenn.

 Melendez faced Arnold Allen on July 6, 2019, at UFC 239.
 He lost the fight via unanimous decision.

-On November 11, 2019, it was reported that Melendez was released by UFC.
+On November 11, 2019, it was reported that Melendez was released by the UFC.